 The "quantum efficiency" (Q.E.) is the ratio of the number of carriers collected by the solar cell to the number of photons of a given energy incident on the solar cell.
-The quantum efficiency may be given either as a function of wavelength or as energy.
+The quantum efficiency may be given either as a function of wavelength or of energy.
 If all photons of a certain wavelength are absorbed and the resulting minority carriers are collected, then the quantum efficiency at that particular wavelength is unity.
 The quantum efficiency for photons with energy below the band gap is zero.
 A quantum efficiency curve for an ideal solar cell is shown below by the tan/gold square line.

 The "external" quantum efficiency of a silicon solar cell includes the effect of optical losses such as transmission and reflection.
 However, it is often useful to look at the quantum efficiency of the light left after the reflected and transmitted light has been lost.
 "Internal" quantum efficiency refers to the efficiency with which photons that are not reflected or transmitted out of the cell can generate collectable carriers.
 By measuring the reflection and transmission of a device, the external quantum efficiency curve can be corrected to obtain the internal quantum efficiency curve.